- WHERE TO STAY

 In short when you arrive in Rome, there is a very good chance you'll pass through Termini Station.
 Termini Station is also the central hub of Rome's public transport system and hop on, hop off sightseeing buses so in terms of getting around independently it is the best location in Rome in this respect.

 And because of the large number of hotels in the vicinity, there is a wide choice of accommodation to suit all budgets and the severe competition keeps rooms rates down.

-Otherwise its the usual fast food, cafes, bars and bookstands you would expect to find at any major rail station.
-Its quite a spacious station taking into consideration the volumes of people passing through.
+Otherwise its the usual fast food, cafés, bars and bookstands you would expect to find at any major rail station.
+It is quite a spacious station taking into consideration the volumes of people passing through.

 Up on the balcony are more substantial restaurant options and there is an American themed steak/chicken place at the North East exit by the exit to the Airport buses.